qwaneu/qwaneu.github.io/_drafts/is-devops-the-new-legacy.md

 image:
 ---

-Last week, Jamie Dobson and Simon Wardley did a back to back presentation on [Cargo Cults and mapping DevOps and serverless](https://www.youtube.com/watch?v=hlPEeDWHy34&feature=youtu.be).
+In the first week of September, Jamie Dobson and Simon Wardley did a back to back presentation on [Cargo Cults and mapping DevOps and serverless](https://www.youtube.com/watch?v=hlPEeDWHy34&feature=youtu.be).

-But first, let us digress into defintions.
-What do we mean by DevOps?
+But first, let us digress into definitions.
+What do we mean by _DevOps_?

 In the beginning, DevOps was a specialized form of Sesame Street.
 And that is what it still means to me.

 Still here?
-Allright.
+Alright.
 Let's digress a bit further, shall we?

-Back in 2003 a client, asked me if I did anything else but eXtreme Programming.
+Back in 2003, a client asked me if I did anything else but eXtreme Programming.
 That took me aback a bit, and after some thinking, I said: Sesame Street.
 Why? he asked.
 Well, I remember at least one sketch in Sesame Street ending with a loud exclamation WORKING TOGETHER!.
 This is a recurring theme in Sesame Street.
 Solving problems by *WORKING TOGETHER*.
 DevOps is Developers and Operators working together.
 So it is, in a way, a more restricted subset of Sesame Street.
-So as long as there are people playing the roles of Developers and Operators (even if renamed, and they may be unified in one person.
-Roles don't always neetly map 1:1 to people), DevOps can never be legacy.
+So as long as there are people playing the roles of Developers and Operators - they may have different names, or they may be unified in one person, as roles don't always neatly map 1:1 to people - DevOps can never be legacy.

 So we need another definition, so that DevOps can become legacy.
-Simon's definition of devops: @@@TODO
+Simon's definition of devOps: @@@TODO

 A utility: change something from exiting to boring.